TonyLe02/TonyLe02/README.md

 # Hello, I'm Tony Nguyen Le (24) 👋
-Lead Software Engineer at Terragis AS / Easy Eiendom AS
+Software Engineer | CTO @ Easy Eiendom AS

 Bachelors degree in IT & Information Systems from the University of Agder.